The Supply of Money

 The ECB's Asset Purchase Program (APP) consists of four pillars: the public sector purchase program (PSPP), the third covered bond purchase program (CBPP3), the corporate sector purchase program (CSPP), and the asset-backed securities purchase program (ABSPP).

 It is interesting to plot the net monthly purchases of the two major programs, PSPP and PEPP, by jurisdiction.
-The latest data indicate that the ECB has reduced its holdings of German debt while restarting the purchase of Italian and Spanish debt (using PEPP).
+Data from summer of 2022 indicate that the ECB temporarily reduced its holdings of German debt while restarting the purchase of Italian and Spanish debt (using PEPP).

 The result of these asset purchases become clear when looking at the ECB balance sheet.
 We see the enormous growth since 2008 and especially since 2015 and then again since the 2020 COVID crisis.
 Most of the increase is due to what is labeled "securities".
 This represents assets that the ECB purchased for monetary policy purposes.
 The lion share of these are government bonds.
 Since 2008, the ECB has purchased about trillions worth of such bonds.
 Most of this has occurred since March 2015.